charitylaw/Intron-reads/Scripts for Analyses/README.md

 The analysis requires:

-- IRFinder analysis to be run
+- IRFinder analysis to be run (see below)
 - BAM files to be processed for running coverage
 - fastq files available if running kallisto and isoformSwitchAnalyzeR

 This analysis includes:

 - Creating coverage profiles for all IR methods tested in the paper
-- Finding IR signal using superintronic for all cellline x kit combintaions
+- Finding IR signal using superintronic for all cell line x kit (RNA library protocol) combinations
 - Comparing overlaps between all methods
 - Running isoformSwitchAnalyzeR